Florida Division of Elections

 What offices are elected in the City of Fort Lauderdale?

 The Mayor and four City Commissioners are the elected officials of the City of Fort Lauderdale.
 The Mayor is elected at-large and the City Commissioners are elected from each of the four districts.
-The three-year terms run concurrently, and all are up for election at the same time.
+The four-year terms run concurrently, and all are up for election at the same time.

 How can I register to vote?